phuctm97/phuctm97/README.md

 ## Contributing

-If you have any ideas, feel free to open an issue and discuss it with me.
-If you'd like to contribute, please fork the repository and make changes as you'd like.
-Pull requests are warmly welcome.
+If you have any ideas, feel free to open an issue or submit a pull request.
+All contributions are welcome!

 For more details, please see the [CONTRIBUTING](CONTRIBUTING.md) file.

 ## License

-The project is free for non-commercial use and redistribution.
-For commercial use, please contact me.
+This project is for non-commercial purposes only.
+If you'd like to use it for commercial purposes, please contact me.

 For more details, please see the [LICENSE](LICENSE) file.